 1. There is more than one kind of reverse mortgage.

 Most reverse mortgages are Home Equity Conversion Mortgages or HECMs.
 This is a reverse mortgage insured by the U.S. federal government, only available through an FHA-approved lender.
 In addition to HECM loans, some lenders may offer proprietary reverse mortgage loans, which are not insured by the federal government and are typically designed for borrowers with higher home values.
+The balance of the article applies to HECMs and you need to discuss specific provisions of other options with your reverse mortgage professional.

 Some state and local governments and non-profit organizations also offer single-purpose reverse mortgage loans.
 These reverse mortgage loans may be used only for the purpose specified by the lender (for example home repairs or property taxes).
 They may only be available in some areas and may be only for homeowners with low-to-moderate income.
 These non-HECM reverse mortgage loans are not federally insured.